ArronBeale/CI_PP5_tee_time/README.md

 ### Site Owner Goals

-- To provide a solution to allow users to book a tee time
+- To provide a solution to allow users to purchase a tee time
 - To provide a solution to allow users to buy from the shop
 - To attract more business with a well crafted site
 - Provide a modern application with an easy navigation